JaySpell/s3-tosfm/readme.md

 # Terraform AWS TOSFM - Typical Object Store For Messaging
 This is a terraform AWS module that provides an object store for messaging.
 This will create a S3 bucket using either a SNS or SQS queue for event notification.
-The default is SNS - SQS turned on by sending `tosfm-create-sqs-queue = true
+The default is SNS - SQS turned on by setting *tosfm-create-sqs-queue = true*

 ## Usage
 ```hcl